-Dog training without treats is possible but treats certainly help motivate many dogs.
+Dog training without treats is possible, but treats certainly help motivate many dogs.
 And picking the right treat is key!

-High-quality ingredients are important to pet owners, and a treat’s ingredients’ list should definitely be part of your decision process.
+High-quality ingredients are important to pet owners, and a treat’s ingredient list should definitely be part of your decision process.
 Also, if you’re treating a lot every day, you should take the calorie count into consideration and reduce your dog’s regular meal portions to compensate for the treats.

 For initial and intensive training sessions, or for high-stress situations, you can use any “high-value” treats your dog responds to.
 These might include people foods like cheese or sausage bites.
 For ongoing use, however, it’s better to use dog treats, and the following dog training treats are great for daily use.